 The Company is exposed to market risk, credit risk , liquidity risk etc. The Company's senior management oversees themanagement of these risks.
 The Company's senior management is overseen by the board with respect to risks andfacilitates appropriate financial risk governance framework for the Company.
 Financial risks are identified, measuredand managed in accordance with the company's policies and risk objectives.
 The Board of Directors reviews and agreespolicies for managing key risks, which are summarised below.

-(iii) Increase in ROCE is on account of increase in profit as compared to previous year
+(iii) The decrease in ROCE is primarily due to a reduction in profit as compared to the previous year.

-(iv) Return on investment is not comparable due to redemption of mutual fund in current year.
+(iv) Return on investment is not comparable due to redemption & investment in current year.

 In order to avoid excessive concentrations of risk, the company's policies and procedures include specific guidelinesto focus on the maintenance of a reasonably diversified portfolio.
 Identified concentrations of credit risks arecontrolled and managed accordingly.